 Overview:

 It might be possible for the human brain to keep track of each individual person, place, or thing encountered, but that would be a very inefficient use of time and cognitive resources.
 Instead, humans develop categories.
 Categories are mental representations of real things that can be used for a variety of purposes.
 For example, individuals can use the perceptual features of animals to place them into a given category.
-So, upon seeing a furry, four-legged, tail-wagging, barking animal, a person can determine that it is a dog (Figure 1).
+So, upon seeing a furry, four-legged, tail-wagging, barking animal, a person can determine that it is a dog.
 This is one of many examples where people use perceptual similarity to fit new experiences into their existing mental representations.

 However, category membership is much more than skin-deep, especially for representations of animals.
 Frank Keil demonstrated this by using a simple, yet powerful, technique that focused on the differences between natural kinds and artifacts.
 Natural kinds include animals and other living things, while artifacts consist largely of non-living things, such as tables or gold bricks.
 In his study, Keil told children stories about natural kinds and artifacts that underwent transformations, causing them to cross categorical boundaries.
 For example, he described a step-by-step process by which a raccoon was transformed into a creature that resembled a skunk in every way.
 At the end of the story, the raccoon was black with a white stripe, and it had implanted glands that made it smell like a skunk, too.
 He asked the children to determine whether the resulting animal was a raccoon or a skunk.
-He used a similar method to describe the transformation of a tire – an artifact – into a shoe (Figures 2 and 3).
+He used a similar method to describe the transformation of a tire – an artifact – into a shoe.
 Children’s responses revealed interesting developmental changes into how people think about artifacts and natural kinds.

 This video demonstrates Frank Keil’s (1989) transformation study.